csirmaz-lit/Primus-Vittason/book.md

 # * * *

+**“I believe the differences between human beings are less significant than we like to think.
+Certainly, if one is capable of the Experience, all of them are.”**

+# * * *

 “This line of thinking has an interesting consequence.
 We do not even need to go as far as claiming that where or when I exist is random, only that there is no real reason for my identity, for whichever body or Agent is Selected.

 “This is because if so, I could have been any other body or Agent.
 Therefore next time you see misfortune befalling someone else, just remember: **it could be you** — provided of course that the subject of the misfortune is capable of the Experience.
 What, if not this fact, could generate empathy?